lukasgartmair/fab_ai_deckbuild/README.md

 For now the missing arsenal is simply addressed by intellect 5 for the enemy.

+You need to install PYTHON for this to run, then install the dependencies with "pip install -r requirements.txt"

 Playing manual:

 1. Run the main.py file to start